PinchToDebug/Pihole-Tray/README.md

 - Background styles: Mica, Acrylic, Opaque
 - It can be pinned
 - Option to start on login
-- Support for multiple instances
+- Support for multiple instances *(Click on "Status:" to add more instances)*

 ## Screenshots